Introduction

 use_proxy | no | false | Route your request through residential and mobile proxies to avoid bot detection.
 This will slow down requests 3-10 seconds and can cause requests to time out.
 NOTE: Proxies are a limited resource and expensive for our team maintain.
 Free accounts share a small pool of proxies.
 If you plan on using proxies often, paid accounts provide dedicated concurrent proxies for your account. |

-use_superior | no | false | The superior proxy feature is designed to tackle the most demanding scraping scenarios, allowing you to overcome the challenges posed by highly restrictive websites.
+use_superior | no | false | The Superior Proxy feature is designed to tackle the most demanding scraping scenarios, allowing you to overcome the challenges posed by highly restrictive websites.
 By leveraging our superior proxy option, you can bypass bot detection mechanisms and access data from even the toughest sources. |

 max_cache_age | no | 432000000 | This specifies the maximum age in milliseconds that a cached response should be.
 If not specified the value is set to 5 days.
 (5 days * 24 hours * 60 minutes _ 60 seconds _ 1000ms = 432,000,000 ms) |